software-atelier/issue-tracking-sync/README.md

-The `ch.loewenfels.issuetrackingsync.executor.fields.StatusFieldMapper` synchronizes state transitions, assuming that source and target client systems have a rough association between their resp. workflows
+The `ch.loewenfels.issuetrackingsync.executor.fields.StatusFieldMapper` synchronizes state transitions, assuming that source and target client systems have a rough association between their resp. workflows:

 1. Gets the current state of the source issue (`getValue`)
 2. Gets the state changelog for the source issue (`getValue`)

 Then, in `setValue` the source's changelog is used to
-1. Locate the changelog entry which has a state matching the target issue's current state (using  the fields association map to translate source states to target states)
+3. Locate the changelog entry which has a state matching the target issue's current state (using the fields association map to translate source states to target states)
-2. For each changelog entry later than the one found in (1), retrieve the target state, seek a transition leading to that state, and transition the target issue
+4. For each changelog entry later than the one found in (1), retrieve the target state, seek a transition leading to that state, and transition the target issue

 There are a few twists
 * JRJC easily provides available transitions for an issue via `jiraRestClient.issueClient.getTransitions(myIssue)`, but this contains no information on the target state of the transition.
 Thus, the `AsynchronousHtmlRenderingRestClient` uses a JSON response from the API's /transitions response to find a suitable transition for a target state